The 33 Best Romance Novels of All Time: Books to Love

 This is a fast-paced, addicting, fantasy romance series.
 A love triangle develops by the end of the story and book two is jaw-dropping!
 This is on its way to becoming a classic from the list of enemies-to-lovers books.
 You will want to binge this series in one week.
 We could not leave this epic romance off a list of the best romance novels of all time.

 Twilight started a phenomenon and obsession with vampires in the same way that Harry Potter created an obsession with magic.
-This is obviously my opinion but I am sticking with it which is why this book needed to be on our list of best romances of all time.
+This is obviously my opinion but I am sticking with it.

 This re-telling of Homer’s the Iliad is filled with adventure and an epic love story that will not soon be forgotten.
 This winner of the Orange Prize for Fiction is not to be missed.